eemrebasdag/ecommerce-app_ASP.NET_Core/README.md

-# ecommerce-app_ASP.NET_Core
+# eCommerce_Book_ASP.NET_Core_MVC
-E-Commercing Web Application supported with ASP.NET Core Features.
+ This is my eCommercing project for completing the ASP.NET Core MVC Course.
+Fully Functional and ready to use.
+Hope you enjoy it!